How does a pellet-smoked turkey with crispy skin and maple flavors sound? Heavenly delicious, we bet.

 - Smoking a turkey on a pellet grill requires about 7 hours, including preparation with brine, maple, and butter, and using specific wood pellets like apple, cherry, or hickory for flavor.

 - The process involves cooking the turkey at 180℉ for 3 hours, then 350℉ until 165℉, spraying with apple juice and vinegar to keep moist.

 - Pellet smokers offer temperature control, and consistent monitoring ensures perfectly cooked turkey.

-Smoking Turkey on a Pellet Grill Takes Time
+Smoking Turkey on Pellet Grills Takes Time

 You’ll need about 7 hours just for smoking.
 Keep in mind that you need to brine the bird overnight, and you’re looking at two full afternoons of fun.

-Make sure you actually have the time.
+Make sure you have the time.
 Smoking a turkey in a hurry never ends well (we’re talking from experience).